RedSiege/EDD/README.md

-	getnetsession - Returns a list of accounts with sessions on the targeted system getnetloggedon - Returns a list of accounts logged into the targeted system getuserswithspns - Returns a list of all domain accounts that have a SPN associated with them joingroupbysid - Join an account to a group via the group's sid joingroupbyname - Join an account to a group via the group's name
+	getnetsession - Returns a list of accounts with sessions on the targeted system getnetloggedon - Returns a list of accounts logged into the targeted system getuserswithspns - Returns a list of all domain accounts that have a SPN associated with them getdomaingroupsid - Fetch the SID of a group getdomainsid - Fetch SID of domain
+	getsiddata - Return username from SID
+	joingroupbysid - Join an account to a group via the group's sid joingroupbyname - Join an account to a group via the group's name